(1) A juvenile is eligible for deferred disposition unless he or she:

 (c) Has a prior deferred disposition or deferred adjudication; or

 (d) Has two or more adjudications.

 (2) The juvenile court may, upon motion at least fourteen days before commencement of trial and, after consulting the juvenile's custodial parent or parents or guardian and with the consent of the juvenile, continue the case for disposition for a period not to exceed one year from the date the juvenile is found guilty.
-The court shall consider whether the offender and the community will benefit from a deferred disposition before deferring the disposition.
+In all cases where the juvenile is eligible for a deferred disposition, there shall be a strong presumption that the deferred disposition will be granted.
 The court may waive the fourteen-day period anytime before the commencement of trial for good cause.

 (3) Any juvenile who agrees to a deferral of disposition shall:

 (a) Stipulate to the admissibility of the facts contained in the written police report;

 (b) Acknowledge that the report will be entered and used to support a finding of guilt and to impose a disposition if the juvenile fails to comply with terms of supervision;

 (c) Waive the following rights to: (i) A speedy disposition; and (ii) call and confront witnesses; and